-Dogs in U.S., U.K. are in nose training to find if they can detect coronavirus in people
+Dogs are being trained to sniff out coronavirus cases

 “That’s going to be the next proof of concept: Can we train them to identify it when a person has it and that person’s moving?
 Or even standing still?”
 Otto said.

-Exactly how COVID-19 detection dogs might be put to use in the United States would depend on demands, Otto said, though no one’s talking about stationing a dog in every hospital or testing site.
+Exactly how covid-19 detection dogs might be put to use in the United States would depend on demands, Otto said, though no one’s talking about stationing a dog in every hospital or testing site.

 If the need is lots of tests, then Penn chemists and physicists might be able to use what they learn from the dogs to create an electronic “nose,” or sensor.
 The goal of the Working Dog Center’s research on ovarian cancer-detection dogs, for example, is to produce “an electronic test where thousands and thousands of samples could be screened in a short period,” Otto said.